WonLab-CS/Vesalius_analysis/README.md

 The first script is use during the mapping of synthetic data sets while the second is used during the mapping of real biological data.

 We used bash scripts to call these analysis files with the appropriate arguments.
 If you wish to re-run the analysis, please update the bash scripts with the appropriate path to directories, make sure synthetic data is available, and real data has been properly formatted (see above).
-As noted in the disclaimer, we used SLURM engine nomenclature.
+As noted in the disclaimer, we used a SLURM engine nomenclature.
 This can removed or replaced with which ever heading suits your needs.

 The bash scripts allow: